Jyotirao Phule: Occupation

 Apart from his role as a social activist, Phule was a businessman too.
 In 1882 he styled himself as a merchant, cultivator and municipal contractor.
 He owned 60 acre of farmland at Manjri, near Pune.
-For period of time, he worked as a contractor for the government and supplied building materials required for the construction of a dam on the Mula-Mutha river near Pune in the 1870s.
+For a period of time, he worked as a contractor for the government and supplied building materials required for the construction of a dam on the Mula-Mutha river near Pune in the 1870s.
 He also received contracts to provide labour for the construction of the Katraj Tunnel and the Yerawda Jail near Pune.
 One of Phule's businesses, established in 1863, was to supply metal-casting equipment.

 Phule was appointed commissioner (municipal council member) to the then Poona municipality in 1876 and served in this unelected position until 1883.

 Published works

 Phule's akhandas were organically linked to the abhangs of Marathi Varkari saint Tukaram.
 Among his notable published works are: